-You have to wear protective clothing: helmet, boots, overalls and high visibility jacket.
+You have to wear protective clothing: safety helmet, boots, overalls and high visibility jacket.

 Jobs are often temporary for a few weeks or months at a time.

 You have to travel to different sites.

 The working day starts early and may depend on the hours of daylight.
 You may work long hours in summer and shorter hours in winter.